-The imperial city meets the Chinese capital of tomorrow – is how we’d currently describe this palatial luxury hotel, The Peninsula Beijing.
-Its longstanding reputation as the city’s first internationally branded luxury property brings with it tremendous experience and know-how in dealing with the international jetset.
-But now, with a mega-million dollar facelift, the hotel has catapulted itself into the 21st century, to cater for the whims of the contemporary traveller.
+The imperial city meets the Chinese capital of tomorrow – that’s how we’d currently describe this palatial luxury hotel, The Peninsula Beijing.
+Its longstanding reputation as the city’s first internationally branded luxury property brings with it tremendous experience and know-how in dealing with the international jet set.
+But now, with a mega-million dollar facelift, the hotel has catapulted itself into the 21st century, to cater to the whims of the contemporary traveller.

 There are contemporary ones too, like the tall bronze sculptures by Chinese artist Zhang Du, part of a collection of artwork including paintings and photography, commissioned through the city’s Museum of Contemporary Art.

-Breakfast each morning was served in room or at Jing, the modern, all-day-dining pan-Asian restaurant – with buffet treats spanning all corner of the silk road and beyond (bacon, eggs and pancakes included).
+Breakfast each morning was served in-room or at Jing, the modern, all-day-dining pan-Asian restaurant – with buffet treats spanning all corners of the silk road and beyond (bacon, eggs and pancakes included).
 The culinary highlight of our stay here was Huang Ting, the elegantly decorated Cantonese fine dining restaurant and tea room, depicting the ambience of a local Hutong, albeit a decadent one.
 The food?
 Sublime.
 And that goes for all food and beverage outlets at the Peninsula Beijing.

 Right on time

 There’s a lot to see in the Chinese capital and even the most intrepid of travellers can get weary after days out exploring.
 So do take the time during your stay at the Peninsula Beijing to check into the spa, decked out with thermal suites and crystal steam rooms designed to rejuvenate.
 The traditional medicine-man therapies are wonderful here, as is the gorgeous black swimming pool, heated to help your muscles unwind.
 It comes into its own in the cold Beijing winters.